Incoterms 2020, Shipping, and Trade Terms defined // What Does EXW, FOB, DDP, DPU, FCA, CIP Mean?

 Incoterms 2020 defined

 As EXW and FOB are the most common, we’ll start with those two.
-When we ask for initial quotes from manufacturers in our RFQs, we request that they quote prices in EXW and FOB.
-We want to know the EXW price, which is the product's price.
-The FOB is to gauge the shipping prices because the port is a good place for our freight forwarder to pick up an item.
-Most of our projects are FOB; we contract with a freight forwarder to complete the rest of the shipping.
+When we request initial quotes from manufacturers in our RFQs, we ask that they provide prices in both EXW (Ex Works) and FOB (Free On Board) terms.
+We would like to know the EXW price, which is the price of the product.
+The FOB is used to gauge shipping prices because the port is a convenient location for our freight forwarder to pick up an item.
+Most of our projects are FOB; we contract with a freight forwarder to complete the remaining shipping.

 EXW- Ex Works

 This is the most basic shipping information that a supplier can provide.
-The seller makes the item available to pick up at the factory and is not responsible for the product once it leaves the factory doors.
-Instead, the buyer is responsible for transporting it from the factory, covering all export and import clearances and insurance costs.
+The seller makes the item available for pickup at the factory and is not responsible for the product once it leaves the factory premises.
+Instead, the Buyer is responsible for transporting it from the factory, covering all export and import clearances and insurance costs.

-If you get initial quotes from a factory for the first time, they will almost always quote you for EXW unless you explicitly ask for one in another term.
-This is because factories and supplier quotes in EXW are simply because it’s the lowest price for them, and it looks good when comparing quotes, and you need the lowest price.
+If you receive initial quotes from a factory for the first time, they will almost always quote you for EXW unless you explicitly request a different term.
+This is because factories and suppliers quote EXW prices as the lowest available, which appears favorable when comparing quotes, and you need to obtain the lowest price.

 FOB – Free On Board

 FOB means that the seller ships the goods to the nearest port, and the seller is responsible for everything after that.
-The seller will drop this off at the port of shipment, and the buyer will either pick it up themselves or, more commonly, work with a freight forwarder to ship it for them.
-The seller is the one to clear the goods for export, and the buyer is responsible for the goods from the port onwards.
-So it’s very important when getting FOB quotes to ensure you get the port's name where they drop the goods off.
+The seller will drop this off at the port of shipment, and the Buyer will either pick it up themselves or, more commonly, work with a freight forwarder to ship it for them.
+The seller is responsible for clearing the goods for export, and the Buyer is responsible for the goods from the port onwards.
+Therefore, it’s crucial when obtaining FOB quotes to ensure you obtain the port's name where the goods are dropped off.

-One of the big reasons this is the most popular incoterm term used is that the Export port is an excellent place to have a 3rd party inspection service inspect the goods.
-Further, the seller is responsible for all activities in the country of export, while the buyer is responsible for all activities once the goods leave the country, making things simple.
+One of the primary reasons this is the most popular Incoterms term is that the Export port is an excellent location for a third-party inspection service to inspect the goods.
+Furthermore, the seller is responsible for all activities in the country of export.
+At the same time, the Buyer is responsible for all activities once the goods have left the country, making things straightforward.
 In addition, most freight forwarders will have an office at or near the port, and it’s an easy spot for them to pick up the goods on your behalf.

 FCA – Free Carrier

-This is just one step up from EXW, in which the seller clears the goods for export and delivers the goods to the port of export.
-Next, the buyer has to unload the goods in the port and is responsible for them once they reach the port.
-Next, the buyer arranges the carrier.
-The most significant difference between EXW and EXW is that the seller must load the goods on the buyer’s carrier.
-It should be noted that this is often confused for FOB, and if you think there is confusion, feel free to ask your supplier to elaborate and give details.
+This is one step up from EXW, in which the seller clears the goods for export and delivers them to the port of export.
+Next, the Buyer must unload the goods at the port and is responsible for them once they arrive.
+Next, the Buyer arranges the carrier.
+The most significant difference between EXW and FCA is that the seller must load the goods onto the Buyer’s carrier.
+It should be noted that this is often confused with FOB (Free on Board).
+If you think there is confusion, feel free to ask your supplier to elaborate and provide details.

 CPT – Carriage paid to

-The seller pays for the goods shipped to the buyer's import port.
-The risk is transferred to the buyer once the goods arrive at the port.
-The buyer is responsible for unloading the vessel and arranging further transportation.
-Even though the seller is responsible for the cost to the Export port, the buyer assumes the risk and insurance cost once the goods are unloaded at the Export port.
-The seller is responsible for export clearance and freight costs.
+The seller pays for the goods shipped to the Buyer's port of entry.
+The risk is transferred to the Buyer upon arrival of the goods at the port.
+The Buyer is responsible for unloading the vessel and arranging further transportation.
+Even though the seller is responsible for the cost to the Export port, the Buyer assumes the risk and insurance cost once the goods are unloaded at the Export port.
+The seller is responsible for obtaining export clearance and covering the freight costs associated with the shipment.

 CIP – Carriage and Insurance paid to